Orwell Astronomical Society (Ipswich)

 Theme: Moon and Saturn.

 We held our 1994 Open Weekend on Friday 14 - Monday 16 October to coincide with the visit of Helen Sharman, Britain's first astronaut, to Orwell Park Observatory.
 Unfortunately, the night sky was obscured for the whole weekend except for Saturday evening when we had brief glimpses of the Moon through thin, patchy cloud.
-This was the first open weekend in recent memory to be almost totally cloud-bound.
+This was the first open weekend in recent memory to be almost totally clouded out.
 Despite the weather, the event was successful and members of OASI entertained visitors with tours of Orwell Park Observatory, slide shows and personal insights into amateur astronomy.
 Several visitors joined the society.

 Pete Richards